mmcc007/sylph/README.md

 and add to the appropriate pool type in sylph.yaml.
 The listed devices are devices currently available on Device Farm.

 ## Configuration Validation
 The sylph.yaml is validated to confirm the devices are  available on Device Farm and tests are present before starting a run.
+Presence of the required environment variables for the iOS build are also confirmed.

 # Configuring a CI Environment for _Sylph_